Undergraduate

 • Under-enrolled majors that must be refilled

-These seats must be filled to maintain academic balance, faculty allocation, and financial planning.
+These seats must be filled to maintain academic balance.

 Why Transfer Applicants Are More Trusted Than Freshman Applicants